zostera/django-modeltrans/docs/pages/translationmodelform.rst

         - "fallback": the fallback language either define in the form, the model instance, or in the system, in that order of priority
         - a language code: e.g. "fr", "it"
     - Ordering: the ordering defined in the declaration is preserved
-    - Overlap is removed, e.g. ["browser", "fr", "fallback"], becomes ["fr"] if all are equal.
+    - Overlap is removed, e.g. ["browser", "fr", "fallback"], becomes ["fr"] if browser language and fallback are also "fr".

 Included_languages can be defined in the form Meta options as in the example above, or as a form kwarg as in::